Leon Czolgosz: Assassination of President William McKinley

 On August 31, 1901, Czolgosz traveled to Buffalo, New York, the site of the Pan-American Exposition, where President McKinley would be speaking.
 He rented a room in Nowak's Hotel at 1078 Broadway.

-On September 6, Czolgosz went to the exposition armed with a concealed .32-caliber Iver Johnson "Safety Automatic" revolver he had purchased four days earlier.
-Czolgosz approached McKinley, who had been standing in a receiving line inside the Temple of Music, greeting the public for 10 minutes.
+On September 6, Czolgosz went to the exposition armed with a concealed Iver Johnson "Safety Automatic" revolver he had purchased four days earlier.
+He joined McKinley's receiving line in the Temple of Music.
 At 4:07 p.m., Czolgosz reached the front of the line.
-While McKinley extended his hand, Czolgosz slapped it aside and shot McKinley twice in the abdomen at point-blank range: the first bullet ricocheted off a coat button and lodged in McKinley's jacket while the other bullet seriously wounded him in the stomach.
-McKinley's stomach wound was not lethal, but he died eight days later on September 14 of an infection that had spread from the wound.
+While McKinley extended his hand, Czolgosz slapped it aside, and shot McKinley twice in the abdomen at point-blank range: the first bullet ricocheted off a coat button and lodged in McKinley's jacket while the other bullet pierced his stomach.